 The Early Help process guides and assists children and families and professionals so that they can get the right help to meet need.
 The MASH screens all referrals and ensures that Targeted Help is the right level of support to offer, and that there is enough information in the Request for Service.
 Information on thresholds and levels of need can be found in TSCP Threshold Document.

 Following screening, all Requests for Service go to our Targeted Help Panel.
 This uses the knowledge and experience of a range of services to decide which service should take the lead on the case, and deciding who will make contact with the family to arrange a Team Around the Family (TAF) meeting.
 At this meeting, all relevant people and services will work together to draw up a Single Plan.

 Since 1st August 2017 the Early Help Consultation Line has been in operation.
 The line is designed to provide advice to professionals who think that they have a family in need of Early Help.
-The consultation line is manned by a duty Social Worker who is able to provide advice and signposting for services that might be of support to the families that you are working with.
+The consultation line is staffed by a duty worker who is able to provide advice and signposting for services that might be of support to the families that you are working with.

 The number to call is 01803 208525 and the line is open weekday mornings from 9am - 12pm

 Early Help training is currently available to professionals working with children, young people and/or families, including those working in the community and voluntary sector.